streckgumman/DAT257group10/README.md

 CID: johalinn
 gituser: streckgumman.
 Week 1: Created first domain model and some use cases.
 Week 2: Created water intake w.
-Johanna
+Johanna and created Sleep-tracker w.
+Johanna and Hanna B.
 Week 3: Worked on Training and Health page w.
-Johanna and Hanna Week 4: Made everything automatically update, w Ebba and Hanna T
+Johanna and Hanna B Week 4: Made everything automatically update, w Ebba and Hanna T
 Week 5: Create updated to-do with check off function and prepared demo, with Hanna B and Ebba.